 NCEES only allows specific calculator models on the FE exam.
 The TI-36X Pro is the most popular choice among examinees, and for good reason — it packs a remarkable amount of functionality into an approved device.
 Here are the features you should master before test day:

-Our pick: TI-36X Pro on Amazon — the best calculator for the FE and PE exams.
+Our pick: TI-36X Pro — the best calculator for the FE and PE exams.

 Spend at least a few hours specifically practicing with your calculator.
 Bring the same physical calculator to the exam that you have been using during your studies.
 Muscle memory matters when you are under time pressure.